ROCm/rocBLAS/docs/API_Reference_Guide.rst

 LP64 Interface
 ^^^^^^^^^^^^^^

-The rocBLAS library is LP64, so rocblas_int arguments are 32 bit and rocblas_long arguments are 64 bit.
+The rocBLAS library default implementations are LP64, so rocblas_int arguments are 32 bit and rocblas_stride arguments are 64 bit.

+.. _ILP64 API:

+ILP64 Interface
+^^^^^^^^^^^^^^^

+The rocBLAS library Level-1 functions are also provided with ILP64 interfaces.
+With these interfaces all rocblas_int arguments are replaced by the typename int64_t.
+These ILP64 function names all end with a suffix ``_64``.
+The only output arguments that change are for the xMAX and xMIN for which the index is now int64_t.
+Performance should match the LP64 API when problem sizes don't require the additional precision.
+Function level documentation is not repeated for these API as they are identical in behavior to the LP64 versions, however functions which support this alternate API include the line:
+``This function supports the 64-bit integer interface (ILP64)``.

 Column-major Storage and 1 Based Indexing
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^